James Cameron: Deep-sea and space exploration

+Legal issues

+In June 2013, British artist Roger Dean filed a copyright complaint against Cameron, seeking damages of $50 million.
+The lawsuit stated that Cameron used and referenced Dean's designs in Avatar, accusing the filmmaker of "wilful and deliberate copying, dissemination and exploitation" of Dean's original images.
+The case was dismissed by US district judge Jesse Furman in 2014.

 Personal life

-Cameron has been married five times.
+Cameron has been married five times and has five children.
 He was married to Sharon Williams from 1978 to 1984.
 A year after he and Williams divorced, Cameron married film producer Gale Anne Hurd, a close collaborator for his 1980s films.
 They divorced in 1989.
-Soon after separating from Hurd, Cameron met the director Kathryn Bigelow, whom he wed in 1989; they divorced in 1991.
+Soon after separating from Hurd, Cameron met the director Kathryn Bigelow, whom he wed in 1989, the same year he divorced from Hurd; they divorced in 1991.
 Cameron then began a relationship with Linda Hamilton, the lead actress in The Terminator series.
 Their daughter was born in 1993.
 Cameron married Hamilton in 1997.
 Amid speculation of an affair between Cameron and actress Suzy Amis, Cameron and Hamilton separated after two years of marriage, with Hamilton receiving a settlement of $50 million.
 He married Amis, his fifth wife, in 2000.
 They have one son and two daughters together.

-Cameron applied for American citizenship in 2004, but withdrew his application after George W. Bush won the presidential election.
+Cameron applied for American citizenship in 2004, but withdrew his application after President George W. Bush was re-elected in the presidential election.
 Cameron resided in the United States, but after filming Avatar in New Zealand, Cameron bought a home and a farm there in 2012.
 He divided his time between Malibu, California and New Zealand until 2020, after which he sold his Malibu home and decided to live in New Zealand permanently.
 He said in August 2020: "I plan to make all my future films in New Zealand, and I see the country having an opportunity to demonstrate to the international film industry how to safely return to work.
 Doing so with Avatar [sequels] will be a beacon that, when this is over [COVID-19 pandemic], will attract more production to New Zealand and continue to stimulate the screen industry and the economy for years."
 In February 2025, Cameron was planning to formally become a New Zealand citizen.
 He was formally granted New Zealand citizenship at a ceremony on August 13, 2025.

 Cameron is an atheist; he formerly associated himself with agnosticism, a stance he said he had come to see as "cowardly atheism."
 Since 2011, he is vegan.
 Cameron met close friend Guillermo del Toro on the production of his 1993 film, Cronos.
 In 1997, del Toro's father Federico was kidnapped in Guadalajara and Cameron gave del Toro more than $1 million in cash to pay a ransom and have his father released.
 Cameron had been friends with Titanic expert Paul-Henri Nargeolet for over 25 years before the latter's death.